Brendhon/bytebank-pro/.github/instructions/service_guidelines.instructions.md

       }
       ```

-    - **Diretrizes de Escolha de Estado**:
+    - **State Choice Guidelines**:
-      - **Use Observables**: Quando a origem dos dados é assíncrona (HTTP, WebSockets), para transformações complexas de dados (map, filter, debounce), para operações encadeadas ou para gerenciar um fluxo contínuo de eventos.
-Eles são ideais para a maioria dos dados de negócio.
+      - **Use Observables**: When the data source is asynchronous (HTTP, WebSockets), for complex data transformations (map, filter, debounce), for chained operations, or to manage a continuous flow of events.
+They are ideal for most business data.
-      - **Use Signals**: Para dados síncronos simples, estado de UI local que não requer a orquestração do RxJS, ou quando a reatividade granular do Angular Signals é estritamente necessária para otimização de performance em cenários específicos. **Não os utilize para substituir a gestão robusta de fluxos de dados que o RxJS oferece.**
+      - **Use Signals**: For simple synchronous data, local UI state that does not require RxJS orchestration, or when Angular Signals' granular reactivity is strictly necessary for performance optimization in specific scenarios. **Do not use them to replace the robust data flow management that RxJS offers.**

-4.  **Serviços `providedIn: 'root'`**: Sempre que possível, declare serviços com `providedIn: 'root'` para que sejam _singleton_ e _tree-shakable_.
-Isso reduz o tamanho do _bundle_ final da aplicação.
+4.  **`providedIn: 'root'` Services**: Whenever possible, declare services with `providedIn: 'root'` to make them singletons and tree-shakable.
+This reduces the final application bundle size.
     ```typescript
     @Injectable({
       providedIn: 'root'